Showgirls: Critical reception

+Cast and crew

 MacLachlan recalled seeing the film for the first time at the premiere:

 I was absolutely gobsmacked.
 I said, "This is horrible.
 Horrible!"
 And it's a very slow, sinking feeling when you're watching the movie, and the first scene comes out, and you're like, "Oh, that's a really bad scene."
 But you say, "Well, that's okay, the next one'll be better."
 And you somehow try to convince yourself that it's going to get better… and it just gets worse.
 And I was like, "Wow.
 That was crazy."
 I mean, I really didn't see that coming.
 So at that point, I distanced myself from the movie.
 Now, of course, it has a whole other life as a sort of inadvertent… satire.
 No, "satire" isn't the right word.
 But it's inadvertently funny.
 So it's found its place.
 It provides entertainment, though not in the way I think it was originally intended.
 It was just… maybe the wrong material with the wrong director and the wrong cast.